dodosaurus/endurance-legends/README.md

 - [ ] handling situations where user already own whole collection

 Testing:
+- after release we need test user rather than testing with real one (maybe partially with real one)
+- we need compeletly different stage when product is released (new DB for dev)
 - [ ] need activity generator for testing and test adding new activities and changing of distances and coins

 Trading: